krishnahanda484/finetuning_personal_dataset/README.md

     output = model.generate(**prompt_tokenized, max_new_tokens=100)

 print(tokenizer.decode(output[0], skip_special_tokens=True))

 This code uses the fine-tuned model to answer questions related to Hawaii wildfires based on the information learned during fine-tuning.

-Example Output
+9. Example Output
-text
-Copy code

 Question: When did Hawaii wildfires start?
 Answer: The Hawaii wildfires began on August 8, 2023, due to dry conditions and strong winds...

-Project Structure
+10. Project Structure
-bash
-Copy code
 ├── data/
 │   └── hawaii_wf.txt           # Custom dataset
 ├── experiments/                # Fine-tuning checkpoints
 ├── fine_tune_llama.ipynb       # Main Colab notebook
 ├── README.md                   # Project documentation

-Requirements
+11. Requirements

 Python version 3.10 or higher

 GPU with at least 15 GB VRAM (Google Colab T4 recommended)

 Hugging Face account for Llama model access

-Acknowledgments
+12. Acknowledgments

 Meta AI for Llama 2 model release

 Hugging Face for hosting and library support

 Google Colab for providing free GPU resources

-License
+13. License

 This project is open-source and available under the MIT License.

-yaml
-Copy code

 ---

-Would you like me to generate a downloadable `.md` file for this so you can directly add it to your GitHub or C
+Would you like me to combine this with your previous **overview and key concepts section** into one complete `.md` file ready to download?